h-bails/survey-sentiment-analysis/README.md

 ### Building a Word Cloud
 ![displaying wordcloud](./static/screenshots/display-wordcloud.png)

 Using the wordcloud module, the lemmatized string is translated into a WordCloud.
-The WordCloud is saved to the home directory using the wordcloud.to_file functionality, so that it can be converted into an image.
+The WordCloud is saved to the /'static/' folder in the home directory using the wordcloud.to_file functionality, so that it can be converted into an image.
 If deployed locally on the user's machine, the wordcloud can be synced directly to either Google Drive or another cloud storage service.
 **An important caveat applies to WordClouds when project is deployed in Heroku - see Enhancements section below.**

 ![displaying wordcloud](./static/screenshots/wordcloud_9116.png)